yarasingu/yarasingu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Multiverse
 - 🌱 I’m currently learning ...
-Nothing
+Quantum Computing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... identical DNA
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... common symptoms
-- 💬 Ask me about ...
+- 💬 Ask me about ... spritual, सनातन धर्म
 - 📫 How to reach me: ... with my website
 - 😄 Pronouns: ...
 Yarasingu Tarun
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... life is a joke